wallacekelly-da/daml-public-demos/README.md

 ## Purpose

-This demo shows how to use Postgres' NOTIFY/LISTEN mechanism.
+This demo shows how to use Postgres' _notification event_ mechanism.
 The demo happens to use PQS as a source of changes within a Postgres instance.
 To be clear, this is not a demo of PQS functionality but